raffaelloseri/rseri/content/talk/I167/index.md

 with both practical and theoretical implications.
-In fact, while most models are usually scrutinized separately in their theoretical consistency and empirical performance, the prerequisite for enacting the latter
-\emph{vis a vis} the former, that is the unambigous distinction among different families of models on the same phenomenon, remains unfulfilled.
+In fact, while most models are usually scrutinized separately in their theoretical consistency and empirical performance, the prerequisite for enacting the latter vis a vis the former, that is the unambigous distinction among different families of models on the same phenomenon, remains unfulfilled.
 This paper aims at elucidating such necessary prerequisites and proposes a unified framework for model selection that leverages Utility Theory